 End of turn triggered abilities that do not target resolve after the non-active player passes priority.

-• A player is assumed to be attacking another player with their creatures and not any planeswalkers that player may control unless the attacking player specifies otherwise.
+This is generally for counterspell wars where there are multiple potential targets on the stack. - A player is assumed to be attacking another player with their creatures and not any planeswalkers that player may control.